David Cowling: Playing career

 Born in Doncaster, Cowling started his career at Mansfield Town, but never appeared for their first team before moving to Huddersfield Town in 1977.
 He is particularly remembered for two goals he scored during the 1982–83 season: the winner against Leeds United in the Football League Cup, and the only goal of the game against Newport County which secured Huddersfield's promotion to the Second Division.

-During his time at Huddersfield, Cowling was linked with moves to Manchester United, Leeds United and Nottingham Forest on more than one occasion.
+During his time at Huddersfield, Cowling was linked with moves to Manchester United and Leeds United on more than one occasion.

 He later signed for Reading in 1988, before returning to Glanford Park.

 Managerial career

 After his playing days, Cowling joined the coaching staff at Scunthorpe United.
 He then moved to Doncaster Rovers, where he coached the youth teams before taking over as first team manager in October 1997, a post which he resigned after ten days because of interference from the chairman, Ken Richardson, regarding team selection.
 He remained on the staff under Danny Bergara's management, but was laid off a few months later.

 After a short stint at Goole AFC, and turning down management positions abroad in the United States and Sweden, Cowling went on to become director of youth at Bury, and youth development officer for Darlington F.C. a position he held whilst also working as director of football development at Darlington College.
-Here he established a soccer school in partnership with his son Lee, also a former professional footballer.
+Here he established a soccer school in partnership with his son Lee, also a former professional footballer with Nottingham Forest.
+As of 2011, Cowling set up and runs a footballing academy based at the Keepmoat Stadium in Doncaster, England with his son Lee.
+The academy is the only one of its kind in the United Kingdom, providing formal education and footballing education to teenagers and young adults.

-As well as his position with Darlington, Cowling also spent time working for Southampton FC as a club scout.

-Highly regarded by many Premier League clubs for his experience in youth football, he also works for The FA Premier League as a Staff Coach at The Premier League Exit trials.